ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-and-moderator-information.md

 This information is fed from an IOC running on a machine on the accelerator network (merckx.isis.rl.ac.uk).
 This is a [Open VMS](https://en.wikipedia.org/wiki/OpenVMS) machine with the EPICS distribution from [here](https://github.com/FreddieAkeroyd/EPICS-VMS).
 The IOC is set to run on boot time and is auto-restarted if it is not present, it will also auto-restart if it receives too many errors, but some failures can cause it to hang.

-You can log onto this machine using details on usual access page (you will need to use ssh via something like PuTTY)
+You can log onto this machine using details on usual access page (you will need to use ssh via something like PuTTY, or git bash with `-oHostKeyAlgorithms=+ssh-dss` as an argument)

 The most likely cause of a problem is that the local database has stopped updating, thus giving an unchanging value.
 You can can check the server log file with:
 ```